IgorVenancio/project-euler-solutions/README.md

-# project-euler-solutions
-Repository for my Project Euler challenge solutions, implemented in C#, Python and Golang.
 # Project Euler Solutions

-This repository contains my solutions to Project Euler challenges, implemented in C#, Python, and optionally Golang.
+This repository contains my solutions to Project Euler challenges, implemented in C#, Python, and Golang.

 ## About Project Euler
 [Project Euler](https://projecteuler.net/) presents mathematical and programming problems designed to be solved with computer programs.
 While mathematical insights are valuable, programming skills are essential for most challenges.